Want the latest and greatest iPhone? Sell your old one to help you buy the new!

 - Sell your iPhone to Amazon

 Selling an iPhone isn't exactly like selling stocks, but there is one major similarity—you want to sell when prices are high.
 Typically that's right before the next model is announced.
 After that, everyone else is trying to sell or interest switches to the new models, and prices start to go down.

-While it could change at any time, for the last few years Apple has shown off new iPhones in the second week of September and releases them at the end of the third.
+While it could change at any time, for the last few years Apple has shown off new flagship iPhones in the second week of September and released them at the end of the third or fourth.

 Anything I should do before I sell?